-Iside 07] But notice this confession does not happen in a vacuum; it does not stay in a closet; notice what David resolves next when he says, "I will sing praises to You before the gods."
-Let us consider first the action, "I will sing praises...."
-We know that David was rather gifted in writing music and evidently he might have had a decent voice.
+But notice this confession does not happen in a vacuum; it does not stay in a closet as we note the next resolve where David says, "I will sing praises to You before the gods."
+Let us consider first the action, "I will sing praises " We know that David was rather gifted in writing music and evidently he might have had a decent voice.
 We know that he played instruments.
 But we also see in David's life a willingness to sing and declare God's worth in song.
 Whether he played for King Saul, or sang in victory over the Philistines, or simply offered up to God a hymn of praise, we know that David's music was often "before others."
 David was unashamed to sing songs of praise to his God.
 Our text is honestly a bit ambiguous saying, "I will sing praises to Your before the gods."
 The word "gods" there is the Hebrew word elohim, often translated "God" speaking of the Lord.
-Because it is a plural noun, this word sometimes refers to the angels of God and sometimes, given the context, the word can mean strong or mighty ones.
-Personally I take it in this later sense, that David is resolved not simply to speak the praises of God, but that He is also willing to sing the praises of God before the mightiest men of the earth.
+Sometimes the word refers to the angels of God and sometimes, given the context, the word can mean strong or mighty ones.
+Personally I take it in this later sense, that David is resolved not simply to speak the praises of God, but that He is also willing to sing the praises of God before even the mightiest men of the earth.
 We see this a bit more in verse 4.
 But the point is, David is not ashamed to lift up His voice in praise to God.
 How about you?
-I know that some can get embarrassed about singing; about singing before others; but whether David had a good voice or not, He was determined to sing the praises of God before others.
-If these "gods" do refer to angles, I doubt that David could hold his own against the angelic choir, but all David knew was that his heart was so filled with the goodness of God that he had to sing it out, even before others.
+I know that some can get embarrassed about singing; about singing before others; but whether David had a good voice or not, He was determined to sing praises before others.
+If these "gods" do refer to angles, I doubt that David could hold his own against the angelic choir, but all David knew was that his heart was so filled with the goodness of God that he had to sing it out, even before others?